pearfalse/catamaran/README.md

 The reasons why you, as a Catamaran user, would want to use an intermediate CA, is probably for one of these reasons:

 - Showing off.
 Doing it because you can.
-- Adding optional [name constraints](https://timothy-quinn.com/name-constraints-in-x509-certificates/), so that trusting your root CA is less risky (e.g. more difficult to make a local arbitrary certificate for your bank, and other no-nos.
+- Adding optional [name constraints](https://timothy-quinn.com/name-constraints-in-x509-certificates/), so that trusting your root CA is less risky (e.g. more difficult to make a local arbitrary certificate for your bank, and other no-nos).
 The above point about reducing exposure to the root CA key is also relevant here.

-To generate data for intermediate CA, run `catamaran init-ca {CA ID}`.
+To generate data for an intermediate CA, run `catamaran init-ca {CA ID}`.
 You will need to run this once per intermediate CA, so that you can always add more later.

 **Warning**: Be careful when re-running `init-ca` for intermediate CAs. `openssl ca` doesn't let you generate a duplicate certificate for the same subject, and Catamaran may not 100% handle this case correctly.
 It will refuse to do anything if the intermediate CA folder already exists, but if you manually delete it, all bets are off.
 See _Remaking a certificate_ if you need to remake an intermediate CA.